andreshernandezg/andreshernandezg.github.io/index.md

 ## Andres Hernandez Gutierrez

-#### Andres obtained his PhD in Engineering at the Australia Centre for Field Robotics, which is part of the University of Sydney in Australia.
+#### Andres obtained his PhD in Engineering at the Australia Centre for Field Robotics, which is part of the University of Sydney in Australia, in 2013.
+His MEng and BEng were obtained from the Universidad de Guanajuato, México, in 2006 and 2003, respectively.